 How we test sound bars

 A sound bar can be an easy way to revitalise a dull-sounding TV.
-We explain how we test them, and what to look for.
+We take you through our testing process.

 The best sound bars deliver: